Aeroluna/LunaCoopMod/README.md

 Makes it feel a little less bad when Cannonball crits a single zergling for 500 damage.
 Fun fact: all I did was uncomment some unused data.

+- Reworked Nux's Ultrasonic Pulse ability to apply a damaging debuff.
+  - Works like Psionic Storm now.
+  - No longer stacks.
+- Added an impact visual to Nux's Ultrasonic Pulse ability.

+For an ability that's basically a Psionic Storm, the ability is set up weirdly different.

 - Added a cursor splat for Rattlesnake's Deploy Revitalizer.
 - Fixed an issue where Rattlesnake's weapon would no longer have a visual impact effect after purchasing Hammer Munitions.
 - Added a new AOE visual effect after purchasing Hammer Munitions.